suhasaggarwal/CodeRepositoryv1/README.md

 b)EngagementTimeComputation

-Engagement Time Computation - Solution which scales based on consecutive requests difference.
+Engagement Time Computation - Solution which scales based on consecutive requests from cookie difference.
 Has been discussed.

 c)EntityDataSync